stark-t/PAI/scripts/cluster/readme.md

 ## Prepare data

-Will create a new directory named `P1_Data_sampled` in `~/datasets`.
+The data preparation scripts will create a new directory named `P1_Data_sampled` in `~/datasets`.
 This folder respects the YOLOv5 data structure requirement.

-First, make sure that the data preparation scripts respect the Linux path style.
+Make sure that the data preparation scripts respect the Linux path style.
 Replace any `\\` with a `/`, or use `os.path.join` (preffered).

 ```bash